Granada at a glance

 - Important information

-Population 239,017 Languages Castillian Currency Euro Visa Information No visa required for EU citizens
+Population 239,017 Languages Castillian Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures